 One cookie contains 60 calories; 3 g fat; 5 g cholesterol (if using butter); 60 mg sodium; 7 g carbohydrate; 1g protein.

-Use the snowy sugar glaze to cover the cookies first, then use colored glaze on top to decorate in straight lines, drizzles, squiggly lines, dots and other patterns.
+Use the snowy sugar glaze to cover the cookies first, then use coloured glaze on top to decorate in straight lines, drizzles, squiggly lines, dots and other patterns.
 Let the glaze dry (usually 5 to 10 minutes in a warm, low humidity room) and harden to create a perfect work surface.
 Do not use egg yolk on cookies after they have been baked, as it may contain salmonella!

 1. Combine all ingredients in a bowl.
 Make sure cookies are completely cool then